Wilms Tumor and Other Childhood Kidney Tumors Library

 Sometimes, after the kidneys form in the fetus, abnormal groups of kidney cells remain in one or both kidneys.
 In nephroblastomatosis (diffuse hyperplastic perilobar nephroblastomatosis), these abnormal groups of cells may grow in many places inside the kidney or make a thick layer around the kidney.
 When these groups of abnormal cells are found in a kidney after it was removed for Wilms tumor, the child has an increased risk of Wilms tumor in the other kidney.
-Frequent follow-up testing is important at least every 3 months, for at least 7 years after the child is treated.
+Frequent follow-up testing is important at least every 3 months, for at least 7 years after the child is diagnosed or treated.

 Anything that increases the risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk to your child's doctor if you think your child may be at risk.

 Wilms tumor may be part of a genetic syndrome that affects growth or development.
 A genetic syndrome is a set of signs and symptoms or conditions that occur together and is caused by certain changes in the genes.
 Certain conditions or environmental exposures can also increase a child's risk of developing Wilms tumor.
 The following have been linked to Wilms tumor:

 - WAGR syndrome (Wilms tumor, aniridia, abnormal genitourinary system, and mental disability).

 - Beckwith-Wiedemann syndrome (abnormally large growth of one or more body parts, large tongue, umbilical hernia at birth, and abnormal genitourinary system).